itxadii/SurroundYou/README.md

 <div align="center">

-**Built with ☕, AWS CloudWatch logs, IAM debugging, and a passion for scalable systems**
+**Built with 💗, AWS CloudWatch logs, IAM debugging, and a passion for scalable systems**

-*"The best architecture is the one that solves real problems, not the one that uses the most services."*
+*"I'm a crazy music listener and I wasn't satisfied with the 8D tools out there, so I built my own."*

 </div>